frugalcodes/altschool_exam_fetch_github_repo/README.md

     <img src="./public/images/myappimg.png" alt="Logo" width="100%" height="100%">
   </a>

-This Project Use Github api to fetch the repository information of Frugalcodes
+This Project Uses Github api to fetch the repository information of Frugalcodes

 <p align="right">(<a href="#readme-top">back to top</a>)</p>